 Liquidity risk arises when a company is unable to meet the cash flow needs of its financial liabilities, or if the assets backing the liabilities cannot be sold quickly enough to meet its financial obligations without incurring significant losses.
 For a takaful company, the greatest liquidity needs typically arise from its takaful liabilities.
 Demands for funds can usually be met through ongoing normal operations, contributions received, sale of assets or borrowings.
-Unexpected demands for liquidity may be triggered by negative publicity, deterioration of the economy, reports of problems in other companies in the same or similar lines of business, unanticipated certificate claims, or other unexpected cash demands from participants.
+Unexpected demands for liquidity may be triggered by mass surrender of takaful certificates due to negative publicity, deterioration of the economy, reports of problems in other companies in the same or similar lines of business, unanticipated certificate claims, or other unexpected cash demands from participants.